ota42y/pull-request-changelog/src/README.md

 When accept merge request, Github create merge commit with message which follow the format (2015/06/01).
 If Github change merge commit message format, this will come not to do.

+# How to build
+cd src
+gom install
+gom build